smussenden/spring20-data-journalism/README.md

 *Forum Posts | Due by Sunday at 11:59 p.m.*

-TK
+None, other than major assignment posts.

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*
 * Data acquisition project | Forum post with update on reporting and link to Google spreadsheet contact log.
+DO NOT WAIT UNTIL FRIDAY TO START REPORTING.
+* Story discussion project | Forum post.
+With your partner, skim stories, pick four that look interesting.
+Collectively rank the four in order of preference.
+Both of you post this ranking on the forum (should be identical, but both of you need to post for grading purposes).

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
 * [Advanced data journalism with spreadsheets (pivot tables)](https://www.youtube.com/watch?v=pH1o89-ARmI&feature=youtu.be).